TimeMachine1994/081925-SvelteTweb/FIRESTORE_COLLECTIONS_CORE.md

 1. **users → memorials**: One user can own multiple memorials (`ownerUid`)
 2. **funeral_directors → memorials**: One FD can create many memorials (`funeralDirectorUid`)
-3. **memorials → streams**: One memorial can have multiple streams for different services
+3. **memorials → streams**: One event can have multiple streams for different services
-4. **memorials → slideshows**: One memorial can have multiple photo slideshows (subcollection)
+4. **memorials → slideshows**: One event can have multiple photo slideshows (subcollection)
 5. **users ↔ funeral_directors**: One-to-one relationship via shared UID

 ---